softcite/software-mentions/doc/description.md

 We developed a Keras deep learning framework called [DeLFT](https://github.com/kermitt2/delft) (**De**ep **L**earning **F**ramework for **T**ext) for text processing, covering in particular sequence labelling as used in GROBID.
 This library re-implements the most recent state-of-the-art Deep Learning architectures.
 It re-implements in particular the current state of the art model (BiLSTM-CRF with ELMo embeddings) for NER (_Peters and al. 2018_), with even [slightly improved performance](http://science-miner.com/a-reproducibility-study-on-neural-ner/) on the reference evaluation dataset CoNLL NER 2003.

 The training data of GROBID is supported by DeLFT and, as a consequence, any GROBID CRF models can have an equivalent Deep Learning model counterpart.
+DeLFT training and decoding, as well as all these models, are integrated natively to Java GROBID via JEP (Java Embedded Python).

 The following results have been obtained with a BiLSTM-CRF architecture, using GloVes 300d embeddings, with the same partition between train and test set as the above Oct.
 19th 2018 results for CRF.
+Contrary to CRF, no "hand-crafted" features, for instance based on gazetteer, are used.

 ```
                   precision    recall  f1-score   support